projectteam2k24/migrantworker/README.md

 they lack integration and essential features like real-time progress tracking,  AI based estimates,  and centralized worker profiles,  making the current systems inefficient and prone to errors.

+<h3>PROPOSED SYSTEM</h3>

+ **Centralized Platform:** A unified mobile application that connects contractors,  workers,  and job providers in one platform,  simplifying recruitment,  registration,  and workforce management. <BR>
+   **Contractor Features:** Contractors can create and manage worker profiles,  track work progress,  assign jobs,  and handle workforce updates (e.g.,
+adding or exchanging workers).
+They can also receive notifications and job updates.  <BR>**Worker Features:** Workers can create profiles with verified identity documents,  apply to join contractor teams,  update personal information,  and view their work history.
+They can request contractor changes and access travel assistance. <BR>**Job Provider Features**: Job providers can post job requirements,  use AI-based features for cost estimates,  estimated number of workers required,
+and estimated time for job completion.
+They can post jobs,  review contractors,
+and report of accidents if any.
+  <BR>**AI Integration:** AI-powered chat bot assist job providers by generating
+cost estimates, number of workers required,  and job duration based on job details,  improving decision-making. - Improved Transparency and Efficiency: A comprehensive solution for managing job assignments,  workforce tracking,  and collaboration,  reducing miscommunication and delays in the local job market. <BR>**Mobile Accessibility:** Easy access to all features via mobile devices,
+ensuring real-time updates and task management on the go. <BR>**Messaging and Notifications:** In-app messaging and notifications for smooth communication between all users,  keeping everyone informed of job statuses,  requests,  and updates.